TechLabs-Berlin/data-science-accelerator/ml-deep-dive/how-to-find-data.md

     - e.g. Berlin
     - data.gov
 ### Create own dataset
 Often there is no dataset available for your required tasks.
-Often a good idea is it then to identify where the data might be and then use web-scrapping to scrape them from a website.
+In that case it is often a good idea to identify where the data might be and then use web-scraping to scrape the data from a website.